 After clicking the moving green arrow for the T4 fossil bed, you are brought to a screen where you can again continue to explore what fossils are present in the rock layers by selecting the magnifying glass.

 After identifying fossils on each of the fossil beds you will have the opportunity to replicate the environmental conditions of the Ediacaran period by building an ecosystem.
-The first condition you will manipulate is the type of water (tropical, marine, or freshwater) for your ecosystem.
-The second condition you will manipulate in the ecosystem is the depth of water (shallow or deep).
+You will need to select the correct water depth (shallow or deep), as well as the correct composition of the sea floor (sandy, muddy, or rocky).
+You will then need to populate it with the appropriate organisms that lived during that time.

-If the environmental conditions you select do not match the conditions of the Ediacaran period, re-watch the informational videos from earlier slides that are marked by exclamation marks.
-The information provided in these videos will guide you to select the correct conditions for replicating the Ediacaran ecosystem.
+If the environmental conditions you select do not match the conditions of the Ediacaran period, re-watch the informational videos from earlier slides that are marked by question marks.
+The information provided in these videos will guide you in selecting the correct conditions for replicating the Ediacaran ecosystem.

 During your exploration, you will have access to a variety of images and videos from experts in the field.
 Make sure to look at each image and watch every video!
 They will provide you with clues to successfully answer the questions on your journey.